rinzldev/rinzldev/README.md

 **`Internaut & space drifter (Developer/Writer/Creator)`**

-I am a fullstack developer with a great ability to create innovative solutions.
-With experience in multiple technologies focused on web development, I strive to deliver high quality products that exceed my clients' expectations.
-In addition to my programming experience, I create audio-visual content in my spare time for pure entertainment, which allows me to exploit my creative skills.
-I have had the opportunity to work several times as a freelancer, in different projects, collaborating with teams and facing creative challenges.
-My main goal is to provide efficient and scalable solutions that drive my clients' success and improve their online presence.
+I'm a full-stack developer with a great ability to create innovative and creative solutions.
+With experience in multiple web development technologies, I strive to deliver high-quality products that exceed my clients' expectations.
+In addition to my programming experience, I dedicate my free time to audio-visual content creation and writing, allowing me to explore my creative skills.
+For the past 3 years, I have worked as a freelance developer on various projects, collaborating with teams and tackling creative challenges.
+Currently, I'm actively learning about tools that utilize artificial intelligence models to further expand my knowledge and integrate them into future projects.

 ---